amberw68/AFL-EDGE/README.md

 ~~~~

 ### Instrumentations : we provide two intrumentations following different task distrubution rules(based on CFG-edges or CFG-paths).
-Feel free to pick one for your fuzzing works.
+Feel free to pick one for your fuzzing works. [ How to build the passes ](passes)

 ~~~~{.sh}